 Koeppen was named founding dean of the Frank H. Netter MD School of Medicine in 2010.
 His scholarship has appeared in numerous medical journals and books, including “Netter’s Atlas of Physiology.”
 He has earned many prestigious awards including the Alpha Omega Alpha – Robert J. Glaser Distinguished Teaching Award from the Association of American Medical Colleges.

 He currently serves as a member of the Liaison Committee on Medical Education and as the chair of its accreditation standards committee.

-Lisa G. O'Connor earned her diploma in nursing from the Ona Wilcox School of Nursing of Middlesex Hospital: a bachelor’s in nursing, a master’s in nursing education and a doctorate in educational leadership from the University of Hartford.
+Lisa G. O'Connor earned her diploma in nursing from the Ona Wilcox School of Nursing at Middlesex Hospital: a bachelor’s in nursing, a master’s in nursing education and a doctorate in educational leadership from the University of Hartford.

-She has extensive experience in medical surgical and critical-care nursing, along with 20 years in education — including hospital-based education and higher education.
+She has extensive experience in medical-surgical and critical care nursing, along with 20 years in education — including hospital-based education and higher education.
 O’Connor, who has been associate dean of the School of Nursing since 2015, joined the Quinnipiac community in 2003 as an assistant professor.
 She served as director and chair of undergraduate nursing programs before ultimately being promoted to associate and full professor.
 She has served as a faculty senator, as an active member on the university education committee, the university assessment committee, and many other interprofessional committees and work groups.